-I wanted to discover Alaska from as many perspectives as possible, making Holland America’s “Alaska Land and Sea Journey” the perfect option as opposed to a cruise alone.
+I wanted to discover Alaska from as many perspectives as possible, making Holland America’s “Alaska Land and Sea Journey” the perfect choice instead of a cruise-only itinerary.

 Within 10 minutes of leaving the station, we could see Mount Denali (formerly known as Mount McKinley) to our left in the distance, it would be our touchstone throughout the ride.
 Over eight hours, we gaped at endless forests of cedar and Sitka pine, mountains streaked with snow like icing on a Bundt cake, and valleys flourishing with summer green.
 Lakes and rivers glittered through the trees.